\\\ Pet Christmas

 Check your local council website who organises areas in the locality, often near parks, where trees can be left after Christmas and will be shredded into chippings which the council re-use in parks and woodlands.

 Remember to remove all tinsel and decorations and any pots or stands.

 \\\ YOU MAY LIKE TO READ

 Have a dog-friendly, cat-friendly, pet-friendly Christmas.
 Best, safest pet friendly plants.
 Pet safe Christmas.
 Dog, cat, safe wreaths, garlands, shrub decorations and your #pets. #GiveALittleLove @waitrose @ShopLocal_ @biraofficial #flowersbystephanie #organic

 Petcheck.blog/christmas-plants Petcheck.blog Blog

 Pet-friendly Christmas wrapped gifts.
 Avoid Christmas pet accidents.
 Recycle, gifts. pet-friendly Christmas Choosing Your Pet-Friendly Christmas Wrap And Ribbons. @TranspackUK @BerisfordsR @recycle_now @OLIO_ex @VetsNowUK Petcheck.blogKeep reading

-Christmas pet lunch to enjoy.
-Have a pet-friendly Christmas.
+Enjoying Christmas with your pet.
+A pet-friendly Christmas lunch.
 Best Christmas foods pets can eat.
 Foods pets can’t eat.
-Feeding your pets Christmas lunch.
-PET CHECK BLOG.Keep reading
+Feeding your dog, cat, rabbit, Christmas lunch.
+Petcheck.blog BlogKeep reading

 \\\ PROMOTED CONTENT